w-stephen/datumpilot/docs/03_ux_flows.md

 1. Navigate to `/app/interpreter`.
 2. Paste/load FCF JSON from project or file; schema validation runs immediately.
 3. If invalid, inline errors with codes/hints; user edits JSON or reloads.
-4. On valid JSON, deterministic calculations run; Interpretation + QA produce explanation and confidence.
+4. On valid JSON, deterministic calculations run; Explanation Agent produces explanation and confidence is derived from validation (and parseConfidence=1 for builder/JSON paths).
 5. Calculators show results (pass/fail, intermediates) using current unit/precision; user can adjust measurement inputs and rerun.
 6. User saves the FCF record and measurement run to a project; can export/copy JSON/explanation.
 7. Navigation away warns on unsaved measurement inputs; back returns to last loaded FCF state.